-62. Properties in Cossall Parish either overlook or are within close walking distance to open countryside and having this attractive amenity on the doorstep is one of the main reasons residents give for why they like living in Cossall.
-To preserve Cossall's uniqueness, safeguarding the surrounding countryside from future development and ensuring any new properties, extensions and alterations are in keeping with the surrounding area are all regarded as being important by residents.
+- 62. Properties in the CNP Area either overlook or are within close walking distance to open countryside and having this attractive amenity on the doorstep is one of the main reasons residents give for why they like living in Cossall.
+To preserve Cossall's uniqueness, safeguarding the surrounding countryside from future development and ensuring any new properties, extensions and alterations are in keeping with the surrounding area are all regarded as being important by residents. - 63.
+In the Household Questionnaire 2019 respondents were asked what they liked about living in the CNP Area with the opportunity to select from 14 options.
+The 5 most popular options from the list all related to the natural environment and were selected by over 90% of the participants.
+The responses are set out below.